-At November 30, 2004, the Company had commitments to enter into reverse repurchase and repurchase agreements of approximately \$45,870,453 and \$21,865,118, respectively.
+At May 31, 2005, the Company had commitments to enter into reverse repurchase and repurchase agreements of approximately \$45,221,153 and \$47,395,005, respectively.

 In the normal course of business, the Company has been named, from time to time, as a defendant in various legal actions, including arbitrations, class actions and other litigation, arising in connection with its activities as a diversified financial services institution.
 Certain of the legal actions include claims for substantial compensatory and/or punitive damages or claims for indeterminate amounts of damages.
 In some cases, the issuers that would otherwise be the primary defendants in such cases are bankrupt or otherwise in financial distress.
-The Company also is involved, from time to time, in investigations and proceedings by governmental and self-regulatory agencies, certain of which may result in adverse judgments, fines or penalties.
+The Company also is involved, from time to time, in other reviews, investigations and proceedings by governmental and self-regulatory agencies (both formal and informal) regarding the Company's business, including, among other matters, accounting and operational matters, certain of which may result in adverse judgments, settlements, fines, penalties, injunctions or other relief.
 The number of these investigations and proceedings has increased in recent years with regard to many firms in the financial services industry, including the Company.

-In view of the inherent difficulty of predicting the outcome of such matters, particularly in cases in which claimants seek substantial or indeterminate damages, the Company cannot predict with certainty the eventual loss or range of loss related to such matters.
-The Company is contesting liability and/or the amount of damages in each pending matter and believes, based on current knowledge and after consultation with counsel, that the outcome of each matter will not have a material adverse effect on the consolidated financial condition of the Company, although the outcome could be material to the Company's operating results for a particular future period, depending on, among other things, the level of the Company's income for such period.
+The Company contests liability and/or the amount of damages in each pending matter.
+In view of the inherent difficulty of predicting the outcome of such matters, particularly in cases where claimants seek substantial or indeterminate damages or where investigations and proceedings are in the early stages, the Company cannot predict with certainty the loss or range of loss related to such matters, how such matters will be resolved, when they will ultimately be resolved, or what the eventual settlement, fine, penalty or other relief might be.
+Subject to the foregoing, and except as described in the paragraph below, the Company believes, based on current knowledge and after consultation with counsel, that the outcome of each such pending matter will not have a material adverse effect on the consolidated financial condition of the Company, although the outcome could be material to the Company's operating results for a particular future period, depending on, among other things, the level of the Company's income for such period.
+Legal reserves have been established in accordance with SFAS No. 5, "Accounting for Contingencies."
+Once established, reserves are adjusted when there is more information available or when an event occurs requiring a change.